| Project Status (Updated September 2019)

 The Saratoga Associates design for the Kingston Connectivity Project is complete.
 The City completed several rounds of edits to the design report document for approval by the NYSDOT, which was granted in the spring of 2018.
 Final approvals were given by OPRHP that allow the City to advertise the bid.
 The bid was advertised in July 2018, and the City awarded the bid in September 2018.
 Construction, beginning in November 2018 and estimated to be completed in August 2019, will consist of a paved rail trail from the intersection of Jansen Ave. and East Chester St. to the intersection of Garraghan Drive and 9W at Rondout Gardens.
 It will include trailheads at Jansen Ave. and East Chester St., at the intersection of Delaware Ave. and Murray St., and at Garraghan Drive and 9W.
-An informational meeting on the project and construction schedule will be held on November 1, 2018 (Details are in the project link above.)
+An informational meeting on the project and construction schedule was held on November 1, 2018.
+Project construction was completed and the trail was opened to the public on September 6, 2019.

 The Kingston Land Trust (KLT), the City, and the County continue to develop a Kingston Greenline Management Plan, which the KLT began with funds from the Land Trust Alliance grant.

-Regular construction updates will be posted below as the information becomes available.
+Regular construction updates were posted below as the information becomes available.

 ||Merritt Construction will begin mobilizing some equipment to the site, and a 40 cubic yard dumpster will be placed near the Maple Street crossing.
 Merritt will begin removing ties from the bridges near the Rondout Gardens.
 There may be some temporary closures of Garraghan Dr. and Rondout Dr. while construction is taking place.
 The community will be informed of temporary road closures.